laravel/nova-docs/4.0/resources/fields.md

 ### Select Field

 The `Select` field may be used to generate a drop-down select menu.
-The select menu's options may be defined using the `options` method:
+The `Select` menu's options may be defined using the `options` method:

 ```php
 use Laravel\Nova\Fields\Select;